 People always say "if someone wants to take down a gym, they will".
 Which is generally true, but uninteresting... if you don't think about the first clause.
 It has been known since the early days of GO that the best defense is not being attacked.
 In the previous gym meta, 10-story-tall towers filled with Blissey and city-wide dominance prevented assault by breaking people's will to fight.
 In the new meta, gyms are limited to 6 slots with no duplicates—declawing Blissey’s influence—and with motivation decay, any defensive power a gym had is forfeit after a single assault (or a few hours).

 What prevents gyms from being attacked in the current meta is the availability of weaker targets.
-Gyms that contain a relatively motivated Blissey and Snorlax, gyms with near fully motivated Pokemon, tall gyms that suggest power and motivation, and use of Pokemon that cover each other's weaknesses are all sources of deterrence that make trainers think twice about attacking gyms.
-Even the illusion of a raid boss “taking over” can also steer players away.
+Gyms that contain a relatively motivated Blissey and Snorlax, gyms with near-fully-motivated Pokemon, tall gyms that suggest power and motivation, and use of Pokemon that cover each other's weaknesses are all sources of deterrence that make trainers think twice about attacking gyms.
+Even the illusion of a raid boss “taking over” can steer players away.

 For an audio version of this meta-analysis check out this video

 Where Diamond and Pearl had the dreaded SkarmBliss combo, Pokemon GO has the beastly BlissLax duo.
 Even more hardcore players flinch away from these two Normal-type behemoths when scouting for gyms to take.
 Their combination of high base stats, massive HP (that’s doubled in gyms), sole weakness to Fighting, counter coverage to that one type, and potent, broad coverage, hard-to-dodge multi-bar charge moves make these two the definition of gym defense; all quiver before them.

 Their Achilles's heel is their high base CP, significantly reducing their potency after four hours and making their existence nearly inconsequential after eight.
 That is, if they’re near max level.